awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac.md

 ## Making and signing OpenSearch Service requests<a name="managedomains-signing-service-requests"></a>

 Even if you configure a completely open resource\-based access policy, *all* requests to the OpenSearch Service configuration API must be signed\.
-If your policies specify IAMroles or users, requests to the OpenSearch APIs also must be signed using AWS Signature Version 4\.
+If your policies specify IAM roles or users, requests to the OpenSearch APIs also must be signed using AWS Signature Version 4\.
 The signing method differs by API:
 + To make calls to the OpenSearch Service configuration API, we recommend that you use one of the [AWS SDKs](https://aws.amazon.com/tools/#sdk)\.
 The SDKs greatly simplify the process and can save you a significant amount of time compared to creating and signing your own requests\.
 The configuration API endpoints use the following format:

   ```